Cleanup projects for Restoring rivers, lakes, and beaches is important as they are integral parts of our ecosystem.

 This trend of dumping wastes into the water continues into the Mithi river as it flows down to the Arabian sea.

-Mumbai Beach Cleanup By Lufthansa And Earth5R
+Mumbai Beach Cleanup project By Lufthansa And Earth5R

 Earth5R, in collaboration with the Lufthansa Group, recently organized a beach cleanup initiative that gained support from volunteers of all age groups, united in their commitment to effecting positive change within their local community.